 Peta is an excellent presenter and course facilitator: open and engaging about her own experiences, she created a supportive and fun environment in which people felt galvanised to do their best.
 I can highly recommend Peta Freestone, and Thesis Boot Camp, to students and institutions alike.

 Thesis Boot Camp participant & recent University of Sussex graduate

 If you are a staff member at a university and are interested in bringing the programme to your institution, please get in touch.

-If you are a PhD student, please enquire with your postgraduate development or researcher development department to see if Thesis Boot Camp is coming to your University.
-If it isn’t yet available on your campus, please get in touch and I can provide you with information to help you make a case to your institution for Thesis Boot Camp.
+If you are a PhD student, and Thesis Boot Camp isn’t yet available on your campus, please get in touch and I can provide you with information to help you make a case to your institution for introducing Thesis Boot Camp.

 Thesis Boot Camp around the web:

 “The experience was amazing for me as an educator and the students loved it.
 They told others how great it was.
 Several people who had been contemplating quitting altogether actually handed in their thesis.”